ribtoks/yannpp/README.md

 # yannpp
 This is an educational effort to help understand how deep neural networks work.

-In order to achieve this goal I prepared a small number of selected educational materials and heavily documented pure C++ implementation of CNN.
+In order to achieve this goal I prepared a small number of selected educational materials and heavily documented pure C++ implementation of CNN that classifies MNIST digits.

 # Understand
 In order to fully understand what is going on, I would recommend doing following: